AY2324S2-CS2103T-T10-1/tp/docs/DeveloperGuide.md

 ##### Executing the Command

-The `deleteShown` command first retrives the `filteredPersons` list from the `Model` component using the `getFilteredPersonList` method.
+The `deleteShown` command first retrieves the `filteredPersons` list from the `Model` component using the `getFilteredPersonList` method.
 The `deleteShown` command then iterates through the `filteredPersons` list and deletes all currently shown `Persons` from the `UniquePersonList`.

 If the currently filtered list does is not showing between 0 and the total number of existing persons, the `deleteShown` command will throw a `CommandException`.